nrfconnect/sdk-nrf/applications/nrf_desktop/doc/failsafe.rst

 This is to ensure that the device will be blocked after a fatal error and then the watchdog will trigger the reboot.

-After the reboot caused either by the watchdog or by the CPU lockup, the failsafe module erases the settings partition and clears the non-volatile settings data.
+After the reboot caused either by the watchdog or by the CPU lockup, the failsafe module erases the settings partition and clears the nonvolatile settings data.